derbyjs/derby/index.md

 >
 > **callback:** *(optional)* Called after unsubscription succeeds or upon an error

 The unsubscribe callback takes the argument `callback(err)`.
 Like subscribe, `err` is `null` when unsubscribe succeeds, and it is `'disconnected'` if Socket.IO is not currently connected.

 Calling unsubscribe with no specified targets removes all subscriptions for a model.
 Unsubscribe removes the subscriptions, but it does not remove any data from the model.

 Path patterns are specified as strings that correspond to model paths.
-A path pattern subscribe to the entire object, including all of its sub-paths.
+A path pattern subscribes to the entire object, including all of its sub-paths.
 For example, subscribing to `rooms.lobby` subscribes to all data set under that path, such as `rooms.lobby.name` or `rooms.lobby.items.3.location`.

 It is also possible to use an asterisk as a wildcard character in place of a path segment.
 For example, `rooms.*.playerCount` subscribes a model to the playerCount for all rooms but no other properties.
 The scoped model passed to a subscribe callback is scoped to the segments up to the first wildcard character.
 For this example, the model would be scoped to `rooms`.
 More complex subscriptions may be specified via [queries](#queries).

 {% highlight javascript %}
 var roomName = 'lobby'
-model.subscribe('rooms.' + roomName, (err, room) {
+model.subscribe('rooms.' + roomName, function (err, room) {
   // Logs: 'rooms.lobby'
-  console.log(room.path())
+  console.log(room.path());
   // A reference is frequently created from a parameterized
   // path pattern for use later.
 Refs may be created directly
   // from a scoped model
-  model.ref('_room', room)
+  model.ref('_room', room);
-})
+});
 {% endhighlight %}
 {% highlight coffeescript %}
 roomName = 'lobby'